phoenixframework/phoenix/guides/request_lifecycle.md

 The page we are going to build will say "Hello World, from Phoenix!" when we point our browser to [http://localhost:4000/hello](http://localhost:4000/hello).

-The first thing we need to do to create that page is define a route for it.
+The first thing we need to do is to create the page route for a new page.
 Let's open up `lib/hello_web/router.ex` in a text editor.
 For a brand new application, it looks like this:

 ```elixir
 defmodule HelloWeb.Router do